Create a declarative agent

 Test the agent in Microsoft 365 Copilot

-Next, let’s run the declarative agent in Microsoft 365 Copilot and validate its functionality in both the immersive and in-context experiences.
+Next, let’s test the agent in Microsoft 365 Copilot and validate its functionality in both the immersive and in-context experiences.

 Following the previous steps, you are currently in the immersive agent experience.
-Notice in the Agents pane to the right that Product Support is selected as the agent you are currently chatting directly with.
+Notice in the Agents section of the pane to the side of the chat interface that Product Support is selected as the agent you are currently chatting directly with.

 Screenshot of the immersive experience with the Product Support agent in Microsoft 365 Copilot.